AronovSergey/Appleseeds_Middle_Project_Events/README.md

 # Planning and Scheduling

-# General information about your site
+# General information about my site
 * netlify link: events-calender.netlify.app

 # Apis that I'm going to use